CareF/deepin-dock-plugin-neoweather/README.md

 NeoWeather: A DDE Dock Plugin
 ==============================

+**This repo is no longer actively maintaining, due to breaking changes from deepin and lack of API docs**

 This is a weather plugin for deepin-dock, with API from [openweathermap](https://openweathermap.org).

 ### Installation Guide ###